Martin-H1/TinyComp/README.md

 # Tokenization
 This process scans the input document and transforms the text into an array of tokens annotated by the token type and value.
-This includes the following types: identifier – symbol that identifies a value (e.g. label, variable). keyword – a word reserved for use by the language (e.g. char, for, goto, if, short). literal – a value that can be directly interpreted (e.g. an integer, character). operator – low level ALU operations (e.g. +, -, <, >) separator - syntax characters (e.g , ; ) string - a text literal delimited by quotes
+This includes the following types:
+* identifier – symbol that identifies a value (e.g. label, variable).
+* keyword – a word reserved for use by the language (e.g. char, for, goto, if, short).
+* literal – a value that can be directly interpreted (e.g. an integer, character).
+* operator – low level ALU operations (e.g. +, -, <, >)
+* separator - syntax characters (e.g , ; )
+* string - a text literal delimited by quotes

+# Parsing
+This process is where the rubber meets the road.
+The token list is scanned and an abstract syntax tree is built.
+The root of the tree is the global name space which contains the static variables, and the program entry point called main.

+# Code Generation
+This process is controlled by a target command line option to produce code suitable for a specific target architecture.
+It walks the AST and emits corresponding assembler constructs.
+Final object file generation is done via an assembler for the target platform.